MerijnHendriks/smallm-bench/README.md

 - Smaller models (less than 2B) don't utilize the iGPU 100% all the time during processing, making it more energy efficient to run.
 - Modern models like Gemma 3 and Granite 4 have constant 0-100% spikes in iGPU utilizations, whereas Qwen 2.5 and MobileLLM R1 remain more steady (~50-85%).
-- Some models like Qwen 3 only the CPU during generation.

 ## Models